The latest news on how Coronavirus is affecting residents and services across the county

 To address the risks to our school community and discussions with the Local Authority, the difficult decision has been made to close the school for an extended period of time.
 This is a precautionary move to ensure that the families can make the safest arrangements to protect themselves from exposure to the coronavirus, and to avoid hospital admissions.
 Barrs Court School will be closed from Monday 23rd March 2020 until further notice.
 The school, in discussion with the Local Authority, will be reviewing the situation on a regular basis.
 The up-to-date information will be posted on the Barrs Court School website and we suggest that you check this on a regular basis.

 Westfield School CLOSURE from Monday 23 March

 To address the risks to our school community and discussions with the Local Authority, the difficult decision has been made to close the school for an extended period of time.
 This is a precautionary move to ensure that the families can make the safest arrangements to protect themselves from exposure to the coronavirus, and to avoid hospital admissions.
 Westfield School will be closed from Monday 23rd March 2020 until further notice.
 The school, in discussion with the Local Authority, will be reviewing the situation on a regular basis.
 The up-to-date information will be posted on the Westfield School website and we suggest that you check this on a regular basis.

 Will close to the public from Friday for further information see our museums, libraries and archives news item.

 Children's Centres Update

 Unfortunately there will be no Let’s Play or Baby Let’s Play groups delivered by Children Centre staff as of end of day Friday 20 March until further notice.

-Buildings currently remain open, for further updates see their facebook page
+Buildings currently remain open, for further updates see the Herefordshire Children's Centres Facebook page.

 Earl Mortimer College - Partial Closure